microsoft/MixedRealityToolkit-Unity/Documentation/README_Sliders.md

 - OnHoverEntered - Called when the user's hand / controller hovers over the slider, using either near or far interaction.
 - OnHoverExited - Called when the user's hand / controller is no longer near the slider.

-## Configuring Slider Bound and Axis
+## Configuring slider bound and axis

 You can directly move the starting and end points of the slider by moving the handles in the Scene: